GlebPilipenko/eslint-prettier/README.md

 POSSIBLE ERROR POSSIBLE ERROR POSSIBLE ERROR
 POSSIBLE ERROR POSSIBLE ERROR POSSIBLE ERROR

+### If you get error > "this.cliEngineCtor is not a function" update your WS to min version 2021.2.2, if don't help update NodeJs

 ### If you get error > "context.getPhysicalFilename is not a function" <, use this link https://issueexplorer.com/issue/prettier/eslint-plugin-prettier/434

-If you have other error, remove object in package.json:
+### If you have other error, remove object in package.json:
 "eslintConfig": {
     "extends": [
         "react-app",
         "react-app/jest"
     ]
 },

 POSSIBLE ERROR POSSIBLE ERROR POSSIBLE ERROR